Fujiyama (roller coaster): Design

-As with many Japanese roller coasters, Fujiyama has a maximum rider age (~64 years old) and a (if an unlimited ride ticket has not been purchased) separate entrance fee (2,000 yen) in addition to the height restrictions typical of any roller coaster.
+As with many Japanese roller coasters, Fujiyama has a maximum rider age of 64 years old, as well as the height restrictions typical of any roller coaster.
+If an unlimited ride ticket has not been purchased, it also has a separate entrance fee (2,000 yen).
 The layout of Fujiyama is that of a typical out-and-back roller coaster.
-It incorporates many of the elements that are typical of this coaster design, including a large first drop, "headchopper" elements and a series of small "bunny hills" near the end of the coaster's course.
+It incorporates many of the elements that are typical of this coaster design, including a large first drop, "headchopper" elements, and a series of small "bunny hills" near the end of the coaster's course.

 Reception

-Given its record-breaking status, Fujiyama attracted considerable attention when it was built.
-The ride has been rated positively by some reviewers, garnering 5 stars in Steven Urbanowicz's The Roller Coaster Lover's Companion.
-Fujiyama did not, however, achieve a listing amongst the top 50 steel roller coaster in Amusement Today's 2009 Golden Ticket Awards.
+Given its record-breaking status, Fujiyama attracted considerable attention when it opened.
+The ride has been rated positively by many reviewers, garnering 5 stars in Steven Urbanowicz's The Roller Coaster Lover's Companion.
+Fujiyama did not, however, achieve a listing amongst the top 50 steel roller coasters in Amusement Today's 2009 Golden Ticket Awards.